Skip to main content

 • The inclusion fee goes to the sequencer to defray the cost of the data that Etherlink stores on Tezos layer 1.
 Transactions that use more data pay a higher fee.

-The base fee of the transaction (in the Ethereum max_fee_per_gas EIP-1559 field) must be enough to cover these Etherlink fees.
-Etherlink ignores the priority fee in the max_priority_fee_per_gas field.
+For this reason, Etherlink ignores priority fees offered with transactions in the max_priority_fee_per_gas field and deducts only the execution fee and the inclusion fee.
 If the transaction's base fee is not enough to cover Etherlink's fees, the transaction fails, even if the amount of the priority fee would be enough to cover the fee.

 Execution fee